• Skip to primary navigation

 Etretat house

-You’ll need to do a lot of walking in the village and climb steep slopes to reach the cliffs on either side.
+• It will be necessary to walk a lot in the village and climb steep slopes to reach the cliffs on each side.

 Barfleur village

-The little port with its fishing boats and restaurants.
+• The small port with its fishing boats and restaurants.
 Be sure to try the wild mussels, if available.

-Not far away is the Gatteville lighthouse, the 3rd highest in the world.
+• Not far away is also the Gatteville lighthouse, the 3rd highest in the world.

 Barfleur church

-Don’t forget to go to the other side of the harbor for better views of the village and its church.
+• Don’t forget to go to the other side of the harbor to enjoy more beautiful views of the village and its church.

-Find out more in our article on Barfleur.
+• Learn more in our article on Barfleur

 Find the best rated accommodations in the area